microsoft/MSLab/Insider/readme.md

 # Server Insider lab

 ## Howto
 To create Insider lab, just replace LabConfig.ps1 with the insider from this page.
-It will hydrate DC and S2D servers with core edition, Windows 10 for management and connects lab to your connected physical NIC to get internet connectivity.
-Optionally (commented section in LabConfig) you can have just DC and S2D servers without internet connectivity.
+It will hydrate DC and S2D servers with core edition, Windows 10 for management.
+Optionally (commented section in LabConfig) you can have just DC and S2D servers.

 Download bits [here](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewserver)